 This Thai take on chicken fried rice is so good and super easy to prepare.
 Very aromatic, this fried rice recipe features fresh basil and lime leaf for an exquisite flavor that is a big step above ordinary.
-If you don't have lime leaf, you can easily substitute 1 teaspoon grated lime zest for this recipe.
+If you don't have a lime leaf, you can easily substitute 1 teaspoon grated lime zest for this recipe.
 Add lots of fresh basil and you'll have wonderful fried rice that is delicious enough to serve the King of Siam himself!

 - 5 to 6 cups cooked rice